Otolaryngology Fellowships

 Current post (January 2022): Locum Consultant Paediatric Otolaryngologist, Alder Hey Children’s NHS Foundation Trust, Liverpool

 "During my fellowship at Alder Hey Hospital, I was able to further develop my clinical and surgical skills in advanced paediatric ENT.
-Being a tertiary level paediatric hospital, there was excellent exposure at Alder Hey Hospital to multidisciplinary team approach; craniofacial (supra regional service), advanced otology for example microtia clinics and complex breathlessness clinics, and including emergency and intensive care.
+Being a tertiary level paediatric hospital, there was excellent exposure at Alder Hey Hospital to a multidisciplinary team approach; craniofacial (supra regional service), advanced otology for example microtia clinics and complex breathlessness clinics, and including emergency and intensive care.
 In addition to complex paediatric airway surgeries, my background in Rhinology enabled me to further expand my skills in paediatric Rhinology and skull base surgeries, for example, endoscopic CSF leaks, pituitary surgeries, endoscopic DCRs, excision of nasal tumours and endoscopic choanal atresia repair.
-The anterior skull base surgery unit has input from Neurosurgeons, adult ENT surgeon and interventional radiologist.
+The anterior skull base surgery unit has input from Neurosurgeons, adult ENT surgeons and interventional radiologists.
 During my time at Alder Hey Hospital, I received the North of England ENT Society Training and Innovation Prize for the development of a 3D printed sinus model, presented 3 papers at national conferences (British Association of Paediatric Otolaryngologists, Joint Scotland and North of England Otolaryngology meeting) with publications in peer reviewed journals.
 The fellowship has greatly influenced my career path so that I can confidently practise as an independent paediatric ENT surgeon.
 Following the completion of my fellowship, I have been appointed as Locum Consultant Paediatric Otolaryngologist at Alder Hey Hospital."

 Aina Brunet Garcia